lucasberto/smart_shopping/README.md

 4. Run the app

 > **Important**: The `google-services.json` file is required but not included in this repository for security reasons.
 You'll need to generate your own through the Firebase Console.

+## Localization

+The app currently supports:

+- English (en)
+- Brazilian Portuguese (pt-BR)

+Since the app uses l10n, adding new languages is straightforward.
+The localization files can be found in the `lib/l10n` directory.